asmasonomics/asmasonomics.github.io/courses/2024-03-22_BABS4_Biochem_DataWorkshop4.markdown

 <p align="justify">
 <b>REALLY IMPORTANT THING TO READ</b><br/>
 When designing this workshop, it has to work as a standalone workshop.
 BUT.
 Your RStudio Project submission should treat data workshops 3 and 4 as a single entity.
 This means ideally you should have a single script file and variable names which are consistent between the weeks.<br/>
-To make it standalone, I have had to provide some of the processed data from last session.
+To make this session independent (in case you missed last week), I have had to provide some of the processed data from last session.
 If your code is working, you will not need to load these as part of your finished project.
 Evidence of people doing so will <b>be assumed to be evidence of code not working, which will impact your RStudio project mark</b>.<br/><br/>
 Remember, completing just the material from these two workshops is sufficient for a pass, but not to hit the excellence criteria.
-You should expand <b>your</b> analysis beyond the workshop and ensure that your code and project forms a coherent, single entity.
+You should <b>expand your analysis beyond the workshop</b> and ensure that your code and project forms a coherent, single entity.
 I would recommend you create a fresh project for the assessment which runs successfully.<br/><br/>
 </p>

 #### Setup